UQ-RCC/hpc-docs/guides/Bunya-User-Guide.md

 ## Bunya Hardware

 - Bunya has 93 CPU nodes with 96 physical cores per compute node, 2 \* 48 core CPUs per node (roughly 9000 cores).
-Cores are requested by `--ntasks-per-node` or `--ntasks` and by keeping `--cpus-per-task=1`.
+Cores are requested by `--ntasks-per-node` or `--ntasks` and by `--ntasks-per-core=1`.
 - The queue allows 2 \* 96 = 192 threads per compute node (requested by `--cpus-per-task` and by keeping `--ntasks=1` or `--ntasks-per-node=1`)
 - These CPUs are based on AMD epyc3 Milan (60, phase 1) and epyc4 Genoa (33, phase 2).
 They are not Intel CPUs and any software that has been compiled on other HPCs with Intel CPUs will be required to be recompiled on Bunya.
 - These CPU cores are based on the industry standard x86\_64 architecture.